LP - SEPO - HMS-CLLE - HERO Full - Desktop

 Overview of the Clinician Leadership Program

-The Clinician Leadership Program from Harvard Medical School Executive Education prepares practicing physicians, nurses, advanced practice providers, pharmacists, and other health care professionals to be influential and purpose-driven leaders.
 Today’s care environment requires leaders to act with clarity, empathy, and strategic vision as they navigate complex health systems and shape meaningful, lasting change.
 However, limited exposure to organizational decision making, leadership training in the context of health care, and cross-functional alignment often undermines the confidence and effectiveness of new leaders.
+The program is designed to help you build adaptive, interpersonal, and system-level leadership skills that support your growth and empower you to take on new challenges.

 71%